What now for AngloGold, a company with the rug pulled from under its feet? - Miningmx

 Having left Vedanta suddenly earlier this year, Venkat is in need of a new challenge … but is it AngloGold?
 As romantic and convenient as a return might be, it’s never quite the same, going back.
 But then the board may have a different view on the matter.

 Chris Griffith is free, the former CEO of Anglo American Platinum.
-But does moving from the biggest game in town (which is what Amplats is in the platinum sector) to AngloGold constitute a good switch for Griffith?
+But does moving from one the biggest games in town (Amplats was recently toppled as the largest PGM producer by Sibanye-Stillwater) to AngloGold constitute a good switch for Griffith?
 He has led a canny career.

 Deshnee Naidoo, CEO of Vedanta Zinc is also free, but the timing doesn’t seem immediately right for Richard Duffy, a former CFO of AngloGold, who is occupied with Petra Diamonds, a company facing serious existential questions of its own.